 Eating Disorder Therapy

 If you or your loved one is in need of help for an eating disorder, disordered eating, and/or poor body image, we are here to help.
-Nutritional and Psychological outpatient therapy are available right here in Fort Lauderdale.
+Nutritional and Psychological outpatient therapy are available at our Fort Lauderdale and Coral Springs offices.

-Call us today at 954-391-5305, ext.
-1 to speak with one of our certified eating disorder specialists for a free 15 minute consultation.
+Call us today at 954-391-5305 to speak with one of our eating disorder specialists for a free 15 minute consultation.
 We are currently accepting new clients and look forward to speaking with you!

 For more information about our adult eating disorder therapy, psychological and nutritional services, click here.